Gustavus Adolphus College

-Gustavus Adolphus College (/ɡəsˈteɪvəs/ gəs-TAY-vəs) is a private liberal arts college in St. Peter, Minnesota.
+Gustavus Adolphus College (/ɡəsˈteɪvəs/ gəs-TAY-vəs) is a private liberal arts college in St. Peter, Minnesota, United States.
 It was founded in 1862 by Swedish Americans led by Eric Norelius and is affiliated with the Evangelical Lutheran Church in America.
-Gustavus gets its name from Gustavus Adolphus, the King of Sweden from 1611 to 1632.
-Its residential campus includes a 125-acre arboretum, a tall-grass prairie, wetlands, coniferous forests, and deciduous woods.
+Gustavus was named for Gustavus Adolphus, the King of Sweden from 1611 to 1632.
+Its residential campus includes a 125-acre arboretum.

 History

 Founding

-The predecessor to the college was founded in 1862 as a Lutheran parochial school in Red Wing by Eric Norelius.
-The school offered classes for grade-school children; collegiate courses were not offered until nearly a decade later, but the college uses the earlier date as the year it was founded.
+in 1862, Eric Norelius founded the college's predecessor, a Lutheran parochial school in Red Wing.
+It offered classes for grade-school children; collegiate courses were not offered until nearly a decade later, but the college uses the earlier date as the year it was founded.

 Originally named Minnesota Elementarskola (elementary school in Swedish), it moved the following year to East Union, an unincorporated town in Dahlgren Township.
 In 1865, on the 1,000th anniversary of the death of St. Ansgar, known as the "Apostle of the North", the institution was renamed and incorporated as St. Ansgar's Academy.

 Renaming

 In April 1873, the college was to be renamed Gustavus Adolphus Literary & Theological Institute in honor of King Gustavus Adolphus of Sweden once the final location and buildings were secured.
 A delegation of residents from St. Peter won favor from the founders to relocate there as a result of an economic crisis and the town's offer of $10,000 and donation of acreage for a larger campus.

-Courses were initially to start in the fall of 1875 but slow progress on the construction of the first campus building, Old Main, delayed the opening.
-On October 16, 1876, Gustavus Adolphus College opened at the location that still stands today.
+Courses were initially to start in 1875, but slow progress on constructing the first campus building, Old Main, delayed the opening.
+On October 16, 1876, Gustavus Adolphus College opened at the location it has today.
 It is the oldest of several Lutheran colleges founded in Minnesota.
 It was founded as a college of the Augustana Evangelical Lutheran Church.
-In 1962 it became affiliated with the Lutheran Church in America, when the Augustana Synod merged into that body.
+In 1962, it became affiliated with the Lutheran Church in America when the Augustana Synod merged into that body.
 The Lutheran Church in America merged in 1988 to create the Evangelical Lutheran Church in America.

 World War II

-During World War II, Gustavus Adolphus College was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.
+During World War II, Gustavus Adolphus College was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program, which offered students a path to a Navy commission.